Researchers

 Biography

 Simone Barco is a postdoctoral researcher at University of Trento in the LingWA project (P.I.
 Ermenegildo Bidese).
-He studied in Turin before obtaining a PhD in Linguistics from University for Foreigners of Siena.
-He was also involved in the management of the former University of Trento Phonetics Laboratory, under the supervision of Serenella Baggio.
+He cooperates in the management of TreLinLab, having previously been involved in the former University of Trento Phonetics Laboratory, under the supervision of Serenella Baggio.

 Profile of Sofia Graziani